-Develop the skills to undertake systematic research and solve complex applied computing problems.
-The Master of Computing focuses on fast-developing areas of computing including networks and security, internet and intranets, interactive multimedia, data mining, adaptive business intelligence and health informatics.
-Key learning objectives include designing, planning and organising technology-based projects that are produced on time, to high standards and within budget.
-You'll develop your analytical, research, strategic planning and project management skills.
+The Master of Computing allows you to develop the skills to undertake systematic research and solve complex applied computing problems.
+This programme focuses on fast developing areas of computing including networks and security, internet and intranets, interactive multimedia, data mining, adaptive business intelligence and health informatics.
+Key learning objectives include designing, planning and organising technology based projects that are produced on time, to high standards and within budget.
+You'll develop your analytical, research, strategic planning, project management and interpersonal skills in undertaking this programme.

 - A combination of on-campus weekend classes and a high proportion of self-directed research.
 Classes are supplemented by electronic communications.